Work samples

 About David

 David Friedheim's mother was a painter and his father was a classical musician.
 He received his BA from the State University of New York at Binghamton and his MFA from the Maryland Institute, College of Art in Baltimore, MD.
 He has exhibited in many solo and group exhibitions throughout the United States.
 He has built artwork on commission for private and public clients including such firms as Bill Graham Presents and Sculpture for New Orleans.
-In 1999 he was a founding member of The Crucible,… more
+In 1999 he was a founding member of The… more

 Steel Drawings

-The images are often drawn from my sketchbooks, some of which are almost thirty years old.
+The images are often drawn from my sketchbooks, some of which are over thirty years old.
 When I go to a museum, a library or travel I like to have a sketchbook with me.
 In this way these steel drawings are not new.
 They are a return to old interests but approached in a new manner.

 I am intrigued by grotesque imagery and it's use in the decorative arts.
 Many of my images originate in wooden furniture, ceramic plates, illuminated manuscripts and various forms of wall coverings.
 I believe that creativity is often found in nooks and corners.